-In class, I often ask if any of the women can relate to sex being a comfort.
-Often I hear of experiences of women comforting a husband thru a bad day at work, a job loss, or even a death in the family.
-We tend to think about sex being a comfort for men, but remember, this was David comforting Bathsheba – not Bathsheba comforting David.
-Sex is to be a comfort for women, too.
+In class, I often ask if any of the women can relate to sex as a comfort.
+Often I hear about women comforting a husband because of a bad day at work, a job loss, or even a death in the family.
+We tend to think about sex being a comfort for men.
+Remember, this was David comforting Bathsheba, not Bathsheba comforting David.
+God intended sex to comfort wives, too.

-A few women do share examples of sex being a comfort – usually after the loss of a child or a parent.
+A few women do share examples of sex being a comfort.
+Usually after the loss of a child or a parent.
 They talk about an explainable experience of healing thru becoming one with their husband.
 Sex reaffirms their covenant that they are in this together.
 They share how their bodies wake to feel again after being numbed by unbearable pain.
-Really these are amazing God times that gently reminded them that God is good and there is hope and healing in time.
+Really these are amazing God times that gently reminded them that God is good.
+There is hope and healing in time.
 But I think sex is supposed to be a comfort even in the small every day challenges.

-I don’t think that women naturally think of sex as a source of comfort.
-In fact, I would say that when women are stressed out, struggling, or headed into the pit of insecurity or depression, sex is the last thing on our mind.
-I remember getting totally stressed out about work projects and literally stiff arming my husband because I couldn’t be distracted by one more thing.
+I don’t think women naturally think of sex as a source of comfort.
+In fact, I would say that when women are stressed out, insecure, or struggling with feeling sad, sex is the last thing on our mind.
+I remember getting totally stressed out about work projects.
+I would literally stiff arm my husband because I couldn’t be distracted by one more thing.
 On days that I was sad or disappointed, I would withdraw and pout.
 If my husband approached me, I was appalled that he would think about sex when I was in such a bad spot.

-The first time I experienced sex as a comfort was a conscious decision between my husband and I. Every night after I first started teaching Awaken-Love classes, I would wake in the middle of the night filled with insecurities about whether I should be teaching about sex, saying the wrong thing, and second guessing everything – I was battling demons.
+The first time I experienced sex as a comfort was a conscious decision between my husband and I. Every night after teaching Awaken-Love classes, I would wake in the middle of the night filled with insecurities.
+How could I teach about sex.
+I was scared I’d say the wrong thing, and second guessed everything.
 After a few nights of this, we decided that we needed to have sex on nights that I taught.
 It was a way for my husband to connect with me and say, “I’m in this with you.”
 It was a way to disconnect my head from replaying over and over what I should have done different in class.
-Sex was a comfort to me.
+Sex with my husband was a comfort.

-- when we are grieving – when there are no words to take away our pain maybe our husband simply wants to love us and envelope us?
+When we are grieving and there are no words to take away our pain maybe our husband simply wants to love us and envelope us?

-What if our husband is not just looking for a physical release, and even though he cannot put it to words, he intuitively understands the importance and the power of sex?
+What if our husband is not just looking for a physical release.
+Even though he cannot put it to words, maybe he intuitively understands the importance and the power of sex?